Symptoms of PCOS and tips to manage the disorder better

 Some estimates show that the incidence rate of PCOS can be as high as 36% among adolescents.

-In studies performed in South India and Maharashtra, the prevalence of PCOS (by Rotterdam’s criteria) were reported as 9.13% and 22.5% (10.7% by Androgen Excess Society criteria) respectively.
+In studies performed in South India and Maharashtra, the prevalence of PCOS (by Rotterdam’s criteria) was reported as 9.13% and 22.5% (10.7% by Androgen Excess Society criteria) respectively.

 Did you know?